ultraego4/website/content/posts/programming/tools/2024_01_28_cmake_intro.md

 **Compile_commands.json**
- - SHOULDNT BE MAINTANED BY HAND!!!!
+ - SHOULDNT BE MAINTAINED BY HAND!!!!
  - set(CMAKE_EXPORT_COMPILE_COMMANDS ON) or cmake flag | generates the file
  - if you use RELEASE and DEBUG build type cmake flags its generated based on that
- - this helps the IDEs to analyze and understand your sources (go to definiton, find references etc.)
+ - this helps the IDEs to analyze and understand your sources (go to definition, find references etc.)
  - build system independence, describes build commands and flags generally (useful when using different build systems or multi-build system environments)
  - should be regenerated every time you add or remove source files, change compiler flags, or other adjustments